tablethotels/python-tokenex/README.md

     can be useful for conditional requests where you do not want to send a token, since the API will error if no token is present in the request.

-#### _tokenex.TokenexResponse(requests_response):_
+#### _tokenex.TokenExResponse(requests_response):_

-A Requests-inspired response object, returned by TokenexRequest methods
+A Requests-inspired response object, returned by TokenExRequest methods

-* TokenexResponse.status_code - Status code of the response
+* TokenExResponse.status_code - Status code of the response
-* TokenexResponse.text - The text output of the response body
+* TokenExResponse.text - The text output of the response body
-* TokenexResponse.content - The binary content of the response body
+* TokenExResponse.content - The binary content of the response body
-* TokenexResponse.json - Dictionary representation of JSON response body
+* TokenExResponse.json - Dictionary representation of JSON response body
-* TokenexResponse.encoding - The encoding of the response
+* TokenExResponse.encoding - The encoding of the response
-* TokenexResponse.headers - The response headers
+* TokenExResponse.headers - The response headers
-* TokenexResponse.raise_for_status() - Raises exception for unsuccessful status_code
+* TokenExResponse.raise_for_status() - Raises exception for unsuccessful status_code